-SCADA systems can monitor door alarms, motion sensors, and video cameras, alerting security personnel to intruders.
+SCADA can be a monitor and control system door alarms, motion sensors, and video cameras, alerting security personnel to intruders.

 Control relays can close doors, and activate sirens and lights to deter trespassers.

-In addition to its direct effects, SCADA systems simplify another indispensable task:
+In addition to its direct effects, SCADA systems simplify another important task:

 With asset, equipment, and operational information all flowing through the same central system, there's no need to tediously transfer information from one media to another for analysis or storage.
 This: